How do I get started?

 How do I make a payment?

-You can make a payment at any time by clicking the “Make a payment” button.
+Once approved and activated, you can make a payment at any time by clicking the “Make a payment” button.

-We’ll ask you who you want to pay, so you’ll need the bank account details if you haven’t already set up the recipient.
+We’ll first ask you who you want to pay, so you’ll need the bank account details if you haven’t already set up the recipient.
 You can also add a reference to the payment so that your recipient can easily identify it.

 You then choose the currencies you wish to sell and buy, and provide us with the payment amount (in either currency).
 At this point, we ask you for a brief description of the reason for the payment.